jibby0/blog/drafts/How-I-self-host-k8s-edition.md

 Ice-cold take: Kubernetes wasn't made for a homelab.

+"we have k8s at home"
+k8s at home: https://github.com/k8s-at-home/charts/issues/1761

 # Why go through all the hassle?

 In a software ecosystem sponsored by tech giants, what priority is given to *scaling